-The world still largely runs on crude oil, and that ever-present demand coupled with erratic shifts in supply, makes it a volatile, liquid, and popular instrument for investors, traders, and speculators alike.
-Savvy individuals have always had the option to try to play oil prices through the equities of multinational energy companies and/or smaller independent exploration and production (E&P) companies, as well as actual oil futures themselves [see also 25 Ways To Invest In Crude Oil].
+The world still largely runs on crude oil.
+Its ever-present demand, coupled with erratic shifts in supply, makes it a volatile liquid and a popular instrument for investors, traders, and speculators alike.
+Savvy individuals have always had the option to play oil prices through the equities of multinational energy companies and/or smaller independent exploration and production (E&P) companies, as well as via actual oil futures themselves.

 These instruments have notable drawbacks, though, including imperfect correlation to actual oil prices (for the energy company stocks) and high margin requirements (for oil futures).
 Enter oil ETFs.
-These products give traders many of the advantages of direct investment in oil, but in a vehicle that is much more convenient for the average individual investor [for more commodity news subscribe to our free newsletter].
+These products offer many of the advantages of direct investment in oil but in a vehicle that is much more convenient for the average individual investor.

 What’s Your Objective?

 Energy and oil ETFs can be broadly organized by the stated objective of the fund manager.
-Some funds are built to track broader commodity indices, of which energy may be a large component.
+Some funds are built to track a broader commodity index, of which energy may be a large component.
 Other funds focus exclusively on energy, but look for a broader approach by combining crude oil, natural gas, heating oil, and gasoline futures into the mix.
-Last but not least are those funds that commit themselves exclusively to a single type.
+Last but not least are those funds that commit themselves exclusively to a single asset.

-WTI, aka West Texas Intermediate is the most common benchmark for oil ETFs.
-WTI is the benchmark for the NYMEX oil futures contract and the most commonly-used oil benchmark in the financial markets (in terms of trading volume).
+West Texas Intermediate (WTI) is the most common benchmark for oil ETFs.
+WTI is the benchmark for the NYMEX oil futures contract and the most commonly used oil benchmark in the financial markets (in terms of trading volume).
 When the financial news (at least in North America) mentions the price of oil, they are almost exclusively referring to WTI [see also Crude Oil Guide: Brent Vs. WTI, What’s The Difference?].

 While WTI is the benchmark of choice in North America, Brent crude is actually more common around the world.
 Not only is Brent the benchmark for oil futures in London, but most oil and fuel contracts in Europe, Africa, and the Mideast are benchmarked to this version of crude.

-It is also important to note the difference between ETFs and exchange traded notes (ETNs) like the iPath S&P GSCI Crude Oil Total Return Index ETN (OIL).
+It is also important to note the difference between ETFs and exchange-traded notes (ETNs) like the iPath S&P GSCI Crude Oil Total Return Index ETN (OIL).
 ETNs are unsecured debt securities issued by an underwriting bank and basically represent a promise on the part of the bank to pay the returns of the stated index (minus fees).
-ETNs can offer better tax efficiency and less tracking error, but they offer credit risk that isn’t present with ETFs [for more on crude oil, sign up for our free newsletter].
+ETNs can offer better tax efficiency and less tracking error, but they include credit risk that isn’t present with ETFs.

-As mentioned, U.S. Oil Fund is the largest and most liquid oil ETF trading on U.S. exchanges.
-USO uses futures, options, and forward contracts to track NYMEX oil futures, and focuses on front-month contracts.
-The expense ratio here is relatively low at 0.45%, while assets under management ($1.28 billion) and average volume (10.7 million) are quite high.
+As mentioned, the U.S. Oil Fund is the largest and most liquid oil ETF trading on U.S. exchanges.
+USO uses futures, options, and forward contracts to track NYMEX oil futures, focusing on front-month contracts while maintaining a 0.45% expense ratio.

-The PowerShares DB Oil Fund (DBO) is the second-largest pure oil fund in terms of assets under management.
-Less than half the size of USO ($602 million under management) and much less liquid (average volume of about 521,000 shares a day), DBO offers a similar expense ratio (0.50%).
-Like USO, DBO’s returns are more closely correlated with spot oil price performance.
+The PowerShares DB Oil Fund (DBO) is one of the largest pure oil funds in terms of assets under management.
+Less than half the size of USO and much less liquid, DBO offers a higher expense ratio of 0.78%.
+Like USO, DBO achieves returns more closely correlated with spot oil price performance.

 The iPath S&P GSCI Crude Oil Total Return Index ETN is the largest oil-related ETN on the market.
-The returns for OIL include a Treasury bill rate of interest on funds committed, which admittedly does not amount to much in today’s low-rate environment.
-Expenses fall towards the higher end at 0.75%, and the AUM sits at approximately $450 million.
-Daily average volume is a healthy 840,000, though.
+The returns for OIL include a Treasury bill rate of interest on funds committed, which admittedly does not amount to much in today’s low-rate environment, while expenses fall towards the higher end at 0.75%.

-Last and not least is the U.S. 12-Month Oil ETF (USL).
+Last but not least is the U.S. 12-Month Oil ETF (USL).
 USL invests equal amounts of money in the next 12 consecutive months of WTI NYMEX oil futures contracts, giving investors an even exposure to near-term and intermediate-term oil prices.
-This ETF is rather small with an AUM of $127 million and volume of just 33,000 shares, but the expense ratio of 0.60% is not unreasonable [see also Jim Rogers Says: Buy Commodities Now, Or You’ll Hate Yourself Later].
+This ETF is rather small but has a high expense ratio of 0.88%.

 The United States Brent Oil Fund (BNO) is one of the very few available plays on Brent crude oil futures trading on the ICE Futures Exchange.
-BNO is small ($47 million in AUM), but reasonably liquid (48,000 shares per day).
-The expense ratio of 0.75% is on the higher end of the scale, and the fund’s holdings on concentrated on front-month contracts.
+BNO is small but liquid.
+The expense ratio of 0.90% is on the higher end of the scale, and the fund’s holdings are concentrated on front-month contracts.

 Alternatives Worth Knowing